NRSWA Ltd specialise in the cost, design and regulation of utility infrastructure. Established in 1992, we are a Lloyds quality approved company.

 Privatisation saw the nation’s assets divested to privately-owned companies, tasked with a duty to generate profits and gratify shareholders.
 However, as most of the newly-privatised utility companies were monopolies, legislation was devised as a mechanism to protect customers from uncontrolled profiteering.

-Progress during the past 25 years has led to many changes in regulations.
+Progress during the subsequent decades has led to many changes in regulations.
 Our team at NRSWA keep up to date with current developments to assist housing developers and those working in the construction industry.